Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Methods

 \section{Methods}

+A Complete Blood Count (CBC) or Full Blood Count (FBC) test is the most popular blood test with over 4 Billion of them performed every year world wide, 500 million only in the U.S.

+It traditionally includes the total number of red blood cells (RBCs); the total number of white blood cells (WBCs) and platelets (PLT); haemoglobin (HGB); haematocrit (HCT); estimations related to concentration, shape and volume of red cells (MCV, RDW, MCH and MCHC) and counts of different WBC subtypes, including Lymphocytes (LYMP), Monocytes (MONO), Neutrophils (NEUT), Eosinophils (EOS) and Basophils (BAS).

+A CBC is a routine blood test used to assess overall health and detect a wide range of disorders, including anaemia, infection and leukaemia.
+A CBC test is deeply related to the immune system and is a key diagnostic tool that can provide information on a variety of diseases and conditions, including infection, inflammation, cancer, anaemia, heart disease, and more.
+CDC NHANES data were used to estimate deficiencies and toxicities of specific nutrients in the population and subgroups in the US, to extract population reference data, and to estimate the contribution of diet, supplements, and other factors to whole blood levels of nutrients.
+This repository includes CBC data can be used for research purposes and is publicly available~\cite{hanes}.

+A marker, analyte or test parameter is a potentially non-mutually exclusive property related to a blood test.
+Analytes or indices can include protein-based substances, antibodies, biochemical entities and any other product or sub-product of cellular function related to the blood or to the immune system.
+For example, in a Full (or Complete) Blood Count, there are usually about 15 indices, although the proposed index is not limited to any particular set or number of such analytes or features, as it can include cell size, cell and cell nuclei morphology, and cell maturity among a wide range of indices/analytes beyond cell counts.

-Here we introduce a family of indices based on a distance metric and closed learning algorithm for detecting rapid, small (precise), and personalised changes in blood test results.
-The indexes have the advantage of being fully explainable, unlike those featured in other statistical or machine-learning approaches.
-This metric takes the form of a quantitative measure or score that aggregates data from a set of numeric blood test results, combining and condensing them into a single numerical value that allows rapid triage, sorting, and immune age assessment.
-The main purpose of the score is to learn from, monitor, and provide a quick assessment of divergence from population and personalised reference values.
+The scores introduced take the form of quantitative measures that aggregate data from a set of numerical blood test results, combining and condensing them into single numerical values that can facilitate rapid classification, sorting, and assessment of immune age.
+The main purpose of the index is to learn from, monitor and provide a quick assessment of divergence from personalised health values or individual setpoints shown to hold high clinical value~\cite{harvard}.

-We will call this risk assessment score "immune score", given its connection to the immune system through blood cell subpopulation counts, in particular as registered in the most popular blood test, the FBC or the CBC.
+We will call this risk assessment index the ``immune index", given its connection to the immune system through blood cell subpopulation counts, specifically as registered in the most popular blood test, FBC or CBC.
+These scores will then be combined with more traditional Machine Learning (ML) and Deep Learning (DL) approaches, where the scores will help guide the search for specific features, in what constitutes a neuro-symbolic approach to health risk stratification and immune age characterisation in digital medicine.